glzr-io/glazewm/README.md

 # Configuration

 The configuration file for GlazeWM can be found at `C:\Users\<YOUR_USER>\.glaze-wm\config.yaml`.
-If this file doesn't exist, it can optionally be generated with some sensible defaults on application launch.
+If this file doesn't exist, the [default config](https://github.com/lars-berger/GlazeWM/blob/master/GlazeWM.App/Resources/sample-config.yaml) can optionally be generated on launch.

 To use a different config file location, you can launch the GlazeWM executable with the CLI argument `--config="..."`, like so:

-If this file does not exist, the [default config](https://github.com/lars-berger/GlazeWM/blob/master/GlazeWM.App/Resources/sample-config.yaml) will be generated.

 ```console
 ./GlazeWM.exe --config="C:\<PATH_TO_CONFIG>\config.yaml"